rxiangr/Genome-wide-heterozygosity/README.md

 To run the Rscript you will need R packages of 'data.table' and 'BEDMatrix' pre-installed in your R system.
 Also, the script is designed to work with plink binary files.

-Example plink datasets () are provided with a tutorial of running the analysis: https://github.com/rxiangr/Genome-wide-heterozygosity/blob/tutorial/README.md
+Example plink datasets (https://github.com/rxiangr/Genome-wide-heterozygosity/tree/main/testplink and ) are provided with a tutorial of running the analysis: https://github.com/rxiangr/Genome-wide-heterozygosity/blob/tutorial/README.md